Just a quick one to get through some of my thoughts on trends in crypto :)

 Non-fungible tokens, or NFTs, are digital assets that are provably unique.
 Additionally, they can be used to represent both tangible and intangible items.

 To give a real-world example, I'll use sports cards.
-There are only so many printed each year, with some specific cards being printed less like a limited run of signed cards 1/100.
-This scarcity and novelty tend to drive the higher valuation of these unique cards.
+There are only so many printed each year, with some specific cards printed less, like a limited run of signed cards 1/100.
+This scarcity and novelty drive the higher valuation of these unique cards.
 Additionally, better players are in more demand; therefore, their cards can be sold on a secondary market for higher prices.

 What drives this is the non-fungibility of the cards themselves.
 That means you may have the same card with the same year, maker, and player, but each card could have a varying value.
-This is why grading in the card market now exists because not all things are made the same.
+Grading in the card market now exists because not all things are made the same.

-Also, over the years, the survivability of said cards is low.
-Just look at this Honus Wager card designed and issued by the American Tobacco Company (ATC) from 1909 to 1911.
+Also, over the years, the survivability of said cards has been low.
+Look at this Honus Wager card designed and issued by the American Tobacco Company (ATC) from 1909 to 1911.
 This was part of its T206 series.
-Only a total of only 50 to 200 cards were ever distributed to the public because Wagner refused to allow production of his baseball card to continue.
-Back in those days these cards came in packs of cigarettes and he didn't want children to buy cigarette packs to get his card.
+Only 50 to 200 cards were ever distributed to the public because Wagner refused to allow the production of his baseball card to continue.
+Back then, these cards came in packs of cigarettes, and he didn't want children to buy cigarette packs to get his card.

-Because of this scarcity coupled with one of the greatest players in baseball history, this card has sold for over $6.6m.
-Not bad for a flimsy card from 1910's.
-Well, as of now, you really can't do that with digital assets.
+Because of this scarcity, coupled with one of the greatest players in baseball history, this card has sold for over $6.6m.
+It's pretty good for a flimsy card from the 1910s.
+As of now, you can't do that with digital assets.
 That is until now.
-You can copy the traditional card system if you like, or try your hand at digital art with true limited prints.
-Want to add scarcity you could have some amount of randomly generated "decay" of the image, or out right destroy it in a given time frame.
+You can copy the traditional card system if you like or try your hand at digital art with truly limited prints.
+If you want to add scarcity, you could have some amount of randomly generated "decay" of the image or outright destroy it in a given time frame.

-NFT's are much like cards, but much more.
-Rather than specifically tied to physical collection you can grant legal rights of ownership of digital property.
-This may not sound big but the applications are expansive.
-Especially as we move our personal representation priorities towards our virtual presence over our physical.
+NFTs are much like cards but with additional functionality.
+Rather than being tied explicitly to a physical collection, you can grant legal rights of ownership of digital property.
+This may sound small, but the applications are expansive, especially as we move our personal representation priorities toward our virtual presence over our physical.
 These tokens will become a paradigm-shifting technology.

 Verdict

-I see NFTs as the initial intro for most people to experience blockchain technologies, specifically through crypto games.
+NFTs are the initial intro for most people to experience blockchain technologies, specifically through crypto games.
 BUT... not all games.
-You need to have depth to your meta that makes sense for the technology.
-Does your game have heavy diversity in items and characters?
+You need depth to your meta that makes sense for the technology.
+Does your game have a heavy diversity of items and characters?
 Does it have a crafting system?
 How about a breeding system?
 These make sense in leveraging the tech to deliver great UX, allowing the ownership and trade of these things.
 Not extra lives in a match 3.

 Creating real-life analogs to digital systems can now happen.
 Tying the fantasy of gameplay with actual uniqueness.
-From a ledger standpoint, there are some cool things players can do since the history of the token can now be a part of the game's design.
+From a ledger standpoint, players can do some cool things since the token's history can now be a part of the game's design.

-This has the potential to be the most widely used medium of commerce in the world.
-Again, as the changing trend of digital > physical presence continues to grow, NFTs will become more important in expressing who you are and what you've done.
+This can potentially be the world's most widely used medium of commerce.
+Again, as the changing trend of digital > physical presence continues to grow, NFTs will become more critical in expressing who you are and what you've done.
 You may not be an earlier adopter, and that's fine, but you should understand who is and why.
-As Mellenials and Gen Z begin to carry much of the
+As Millennials and Gen Z begin to carry much of the

-Look no further than a recent survey on US high school graduate's employment intentions.
+Look only at a recent survey on US high school graduates' employment intentions.
 It might or might not surprise you, but the average Gen Zer said that becoming a creator is roughly 3x more preferred than a "typical" career path.
-Again, maybe not your preferred employment path, but this is the future.
+Again, this may be a different employment path, but this is the future.